 The California Young Playwrights Contest is open to Californians under age 19.
 Every year young playwrights submit original scripts to the contest.
 Every writer who requests feedback receives an individualized script critique.
 Selected writers win script readings or full professional productions in Plays by Young Writers.
 Distinguished artists from major theatres select festival scripts and write comments to the playwrights.
 With support from a dramaturg, each winning writer strengthens his or her script and participates in every step of the production process.

-Plays by Young Writers, our annual festival of plays by contest winners, features full professional productions at a renowned theatre in San Diego (The Old Globe, San Diego Rep's Lyceum Theatre, and Old Town Theatre).
+Plays by Young Writers, our annual festival of plays by contest winners, features full professional productions at a renowned theatre in San Diego (Past theatres include: The Old Globe, San Diego Rep's Lyceum Theatre, Old Town Theatre and The Joan B. Kroc Theatre).
 The festival entertains viewers of all ages.
 The festival provides an intensive learning experience for the young writers as they work alongside experienced artists and technicians.
 Student matinees give hundreds of young people their first chance to go to the theatre, where they often meet characters grappling with conflicts much like their own, in plays praised by local critics.
-Nationally known dramatists whose first plays were staged in the festival include Karen Hartman, Jim Knable, Josefina López and Annie Weisman.
+Nationally known dramatists whose early plays were staged in the festival include Karen Hartman, Jim Knable, Josefina López, Lauren Yee, and Annie Weisman.